soyjuanmalopez/spotify-java/Netflix.md

   {
     "id": 1,
     "name": "Drake",
-    "description": "Canadian rapper and vocalist Drake sustained a high-level commercial presence shortly after he hit the scene in 2006, whether with his own chart-topping releases or a long string of guest appearances on hits by the likes of Lil Wayne, Rihanna , and A$AP Rocky ."
+    "description": "Canadian rapper and vocalist Drake sustained a high-level commercial presence shortly after he hit the scene in 2006, whether with his own chart-topping releases or a long string of guest appearances on hits by the likes of Lil Wayne, Rihanna , and A$AP Rocky .", "albums": [
+      {
+        "id": 1,
+        "title": "More Life",
+        "duration": 1.21,
+        "year_release": 2017
+      },
+      {
+        "id": 2,
+        "title": "Views",
+        "duration": 1.21,
+        "year_release": 2016
+      }
+    ]
   }
 ]
 ````